 Tips for Storing Summer Bulbs in Zones 3-7

-Dahlias, cannas, gladiolas and elephant ears are easy to grow in summer gardens and containers.
-But if you live in the northern half of the country (growing zones 3-7), these tender bulbs and tubers will not survive the winter outdoors.
-When fall comes, you can either treat them as annuals or bring them indoors for the winter.
+Tender plants such as dahlias, cannas, gladiolas and elephant ears add lots of color and energy to late summer gardens and containers.
+But if you live in the northern half of the country (growing zones 3-7), most of these bulbs and tubers will not survive the winter outdoors.
+When fall comes, you have a choice: treat them as annuals, or bring them indoors for the winter.

-Bringing these cold sensitive plants indoors is easier than you may think.
-Bulbs and tubers are food storage organs and by the end of the growing season they contain all the energy needed to grow again next year.
-You just need to store them at the right temperature and moisture level until it’s time to replant in spring.
+Overwintering these cold sensitive plants indoors is easier than you may think.
+Bulbs and tubers are food storage organs, and by the end of the growing season they have packed away all the energy they will need for another year of foliage and flowers.
+Your challenge is to keep them dormant, yet alive, until it’s time to replant in spring.

-For most of these plants, the ideal winter storage temperature is 45° to 50°F. They also need darkness, high humidity and good ventilation.
+The ideal winter storage temperature for most of these plants is 45° to 50°F. They also need darkness, moderate humidity, and good ventilation.
 Potential storage places include a root cellar, unheated bedroom or a cool basement.
-If you're sure there's no chance of freezing, an attic or unheated garage can also work.
+If you're sure there's no chance that temperatures will dip below freezing, an attic or unheated garage can also work.

 Bringing the Plants Indoors

 Start by deciding which plants you want to keep, and make sure all are clearly labeled so you remember what is what (colored survey tape and a black marker works great for most).
-Stop watering a couple weeks before the first frost, because you won’t be able to tell them apart them later.
-Stop watering and let the foliage either die back naturally or wait until it has been blackened by frost.
+Stop watering a couple weeks before the first frost.
+Allow the foliage to die back naturally or wait until it has been blackened by frost.
 Don't rush this process.
 Shorter days and colder temperatures trigger dormancy and will help improve storage success.

-If the plants are in containers that are easy enough to move, just bring the containers indoors.
-Cut off the foliage at ground level and let the bulbs or tubers stay right in the soil.
-Do not give them any water during the winter.
+If the plants are in containers that are easy enough to move, you can simply bring the containers indoors right before it frosts.
+Cut off the foliage at ground level and keep the bulbs or tubers right in the pots.
+Most will not need to be watered at all during the winter.
 Others (details below) will be watered sparingly.

-If your plants are not in pots, dig them up right after the first hard frost.
+If your plants are not in containers, dig them up soon after the first hard frost.
 Start by cutting off the stems and leaves just above soil level.
-Carefully dig up the tubers or bulbs and move them to a warm, well-ventilated place where they will be protected from rain and frost.
-Letting them cure for a few days will help minimize moisture loss during storage.
-This is a good time to take a closer look and discard or cut away any that were damaged when digging or that show signs of pests or disease.
+Carefully dig up the tubers or bulbs and move them to a dry, well-ventilated place where they will not freeze.
+Allowing them to cure for up to 2 weeks, before tucking them away, will help minimize moisture loss during storage.
+This is a good time to take a closer look and discard or cut away any plants that were damaged when digging or that show signs of disease.

-Bulbs, tubers and corms may be stored in newspaper, peat moss, mesh bags, cardboard boxes or plastic bags.
+Bulbs, tubers and corms may be stored in newspaper, paper bags, peat moss, mesh bags, cardboard boxes or plastic bags.
 The challenge is to keep your plants from completely drying out, yet also keep them dry enough to discourage decay.
-Figuring out the best technique requires a little trial and error because so much depends on the temperature and humidity conditions in the storage area.
+Figuring out the best technique requires some trial and error because so much depends on the temperature and humidity conditions in your particular storage area.

-Once the plants are in storage, check them monthly through the winter -- especially when you're still experimenting.
+Once the plants are stored away, check them monthly through the winter -- especially when you're still experimenting.
 Tubers should stay dry, smooth and firm like potatoes.
-Bulbs should stay firm and heavy.
-Corms should be firm and dry.
+Bulbs and corms should stay firm and feel heavy.
 If there’s too much moisture, improve the ventilation; if it's too dry, you can mist with water or tuck in some damp peat moss or growing mix.

-When spring comes, divide the tubers, bulbs and corms as needed and replant.
+When spring returns, divide the tubers, bulbs and corms as needed and replant.

-For instructions about overwintering dahlias, click HERE.
-For other plant-specific information see below.
+For specific instructions about overwintering dahlias, click HERE.
+For other detailed, plant specific information, see the links below.

 Tuberous Begonias.
 You can keep these growing as houseplants, or nudge them into dormancy and save the tubers.
 To do the latter, move the plants into a protected location before the first frost.
-Stop watering and allow foliage to yellow.
-Cut stems to 4”.
-Wait a few more weeks until stems can be easily pulled away from the tuber.
-Gently brush most soil off bulbs and store in dry peat moss at 45 to 60°F.
+Stop watering and allow the foliage to yellow.
+Then cut back the stems to 4”.
+Wait a few more weeks until the stems wither and can be easily pulled away from the tubers.
+Gently brush away most of the soil and store the tubers in dry peat moss at 45 to 60°F.

-Calla.
-Let the foliage die back naturally, then dig up the rhizomes and cut back the stems and foliage.
-Cure in a warm place for several days, then store in dry peat moss at 50-60°F.
+Callas.
+As fall approaches, let the foliage die back naturally.
+Before the first hard frost, dig up the rhizomes and cut back the stems and foliage.
+Cure the rhizomes in a warm place for several days, then store them in dry peat moss at 50-60°F.

 Canna.
 Cut the stalks back to a height of about 6”.
-Dig around the clump and carefully lift it out of the ground (canna tubers are very brittle.
-Leave soil attached to help protect tubers.
+Dig around the clump and carefully lift it out of the ground (canna tubers are very brittle).
+Leave soil attached to help protect the tubers.
 Store root balls in loosely gathered plastic bags at 40 to 50°F.

 Gladiolus and Acidanthera.
-Dig up plants after the first frost.
+Dig up the plants after or just before the first frost.
 Move them to a dry, well ventilated place for a few weeks until the foliage withers.
 Cut the stems about 1” above the corm.
-Discard the old corms and trim roots as needed.
+Discard the old corms and trim off roots as needed.
 Cormels (baby corms) can be rubbed off and discarded.
 Store the corms in mesh bags at 40 to 50°F.